sloscotty/VoronMods/VoronZero/TopHat_Cam_Extension/README.md

  If you have a larger printer, the un-split parts are available in the STLs/Optional folder.

+ **NoCam Option**
- If you don't care about the camera and just want the spacers, the right spacer parts without the camera stuff are also in Optional folder.
+ If you don't care about the camera and just want the spacers, the right spacer parts (both split/un-split) without the camera stuff are also in the Optional folder.

 ## B.  Prepare the camera arm and attach to right spacer.